What is essential to know is what most of us do not know: Virtues, Wisdom, Gur-Giaan, Shabad-Giaan, Brahm-Giaan, Bibek-Budhi…

 - ਜਿਤੁ ਘਟਿ ਵਸੈ ਪਾਰਬ੍ਰਹਮੁ ਸੋਈ ਸੁਹਾਵਾ ਥਾਉ ॥: That Heart, in which Paarbrahm abides, is the most Beautiful Place. (sggs 218).

-In other words, the “Beauty” mentioned in the Gurbani is none other than the constant abidance in Aatmic-Giaan (Joti-Saroop, Mool, the Gurmukh Lifestyle, Sahaj, the state of Jeevanmukti or living liberated, Naam- or Shabad-Surti, and so on.
-It is through the mirror of the Divine Qualities (ਗੁਣ) that one is able to behold his own True Beauty.
+In other words, the “Beauty” mentioned in the Gurbani is none other than the constant abidance in Aatmic-Giaan (Joti-Saroop, Mool, the Gurmukh Lifestyle, Sahaj, the state of Jeevanmukti or living liberated, Naam- or Shabad-Surti, and so on).
+It is through the mirror of the Divine Wisdom or Qualities (ਗੁਣ) that one is able to behold his own True Beauty.
 This “Beauty” alone is.

 - ਹਰਿ ਕਾ ਨਾਮੁ ਜਨ ਕਾ ਰੂਪ ਰੰਗੁ ॥: Hari Naam is the Beauty and Delight of Jan (Gurmukh, Daas, Bhagat…). (sggs 264).

 - ਹਰਿ ਕਾ ਨਾਮੁ ਧਿਆਇ ਕੈ ਹੋਹੁ ਹਰਿਆ ਭਾਈ ॥: O brother!
 Contemplating the Divine Naam, become fresh or healed (i.e., Virtuous, Wise…). (sggs 1193).